-3.2.1 Regression results: Effect sizes
+3.1.
+Regression results: Effect sizes

-We multiply the estimated coefficients by the values of the associated variable values of the last observation year (2019) for each district to derive and discuss effect sizes.
+We multiply the estimated coefficients by the values of the associated variable values of the last observation year (2019) for the mean district to derive and discuss effect sizes.
 For the mean reference and case district we calculate effects sizes at hand of estimated coefficients.
 For individual districts, we calculate effects sizes with estimated as well as best fit case and reference regime coefficients.
-For the sake of better comparability, relative effect sizes are discussed.
-They are calculated by dividing the different effect sizes by the sum of all calculated effect sizes at each observation or district.
+For better comparability, effect sizes are expressed as a percentage of the sum of all effect sizes calculated for each observation or district.

-The innate effects represented by the intercepts are small compared to all other growth effects (Figure 2).
+The innate effects represented by the intercepts are small compared to all other growth effects (Fig. 2).
 However, seemingly small positive innate effects can make a huge difference because innate effects can set in motion self-reinforcing development in new locations.
 Agriculture exhibits neither innate nor own-size effects in the case regime.
 In the reference regime, on the other hand, agriculture experiences a small innate decline and noticeable negative own-size effects, i.e. it contributes to a decreasing extent negatively to local employment growth.

 Food manufacturing shows a (slightly) negative innate growth in the case regime, but a slightly positive innate growth in the reference regime.
 However, it consistently shows a positive own-size effect.
 Accordingly, it grows in the case regime especially where there are already many employees in the food sector.
 This is consistent with the still persistent spatial concentration of the meat processing industry, which dominates food manufacturing in the case region.
-This clear concentration process of food manufacturing in the case region.
+This clear concentration process of food manufacturing in the case region is quite unique.
 Normally, positive own-size effects are accompanied by positive innate effects.
 In the case regime, we observe such autonomous, self-sustaining growth for complex manufacturing, construction and public services, in the reference regime additionally for private and especially for corporate services.

 Particularly striking is the strong negative own-size effect of corporate services in the case districts.
-Large corporate services here often conceal the headquarters of large companies in the meat industry (compare section 3.1).
-The negative own-size effect could be attributable to a low growth of the respective company headquarters as well as to a low tendency of comparable headquarters to locate in their immediate neighbourhood.
+Large corporate services here often conceal the headquarters of large companies in the meat industry (compare section 2.2).
+The negative own-size effect could be